Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 Semantic search in recruiting is replacing the Boolean strings that agency recruiters have relied on for two decades — and the shift is happening faster than most people realize.
 If your ATS still depends on keyword matching to surface candidates, you are systematically missing qualified talent that is already sitting in your database.

-Here is why that matters, how semantic search actually works, and what the practical difference looks like for a working recruiter.
+Here is why that matters, how semantic search actually works, how it compares to Boolean in practical workflows, and what the transition looks like for a working recruiter.

 The Problem with Boolean and Keyword Search

 Boolean search was revolutionary in 1998.
 It gave recruiters a structured way to query databases: ("project manager" OR "PM") AND "agile" NOT "junior".
-For years, this was the most sophisticated tool available.
+For years, this was the most sophisticated tool available, and mastering complex Boolean strings became a mark of senior sourcing expertise.

 The problem is that Boolean search only finds what you explicitly ask for.
 It matches strings of characters, not meaning.
-And candidates do not write their CVs to match your Boolean strings.
+And candidates do not write their CVs to match your Boolean strings — they write them to describe their experience as they understand it.

 Consider a simple example.
 You are searching for candidates with supply chain management experience.
-Your Boolean string targets "supply chain management" or "SCM" or "logistics management."
-But your database contains a candidate whose CV says "led end-to-end procurement and distribution operations across APAC."
-That candidate is a strong match — but keyword search will never surface them.
+Your Boolean string targets "supply chain management" OR "SCM" OR "logistics management."
+But your database contains a candidate whose CV says "led end-to-end procurement and distribution operations across three distribution centers."
+That candidate is a strong match — but keyword search will never surface them, because none of those specific keywords appear.

 | Search Approach | How It Works | Candidate Coverage | False Positives | Effort Required |